ooz/blog/2022/diy-bingo/README.md

 (Black: frame, blue: chain/pedal axle, red/dark green: rear axle)

-My idea was to lift the bike, loosen the nuts, so gravity pulls the rear wheel down till the chain has proper tension (lower image).
+My idea was to lift the bike, loosen the nuts, so gravity pulls the rear wheel down till the chain has proper tension (lower image, I failed at drawing the chain properly, imagine it "tighter").
 Then *thoroughly* tighten the nuts.

 There are special "tripods" for bicycles to lift and maintain them.
 Since I have none and don't intend to get one, I DIY'd it.